-What you need to know before 2020 Census starts in Alaska
+What you need to know before 2020 census starts in Alaska

 WHY IS THE 2020 CENSUS STARTING IN ALASKA?

 With its sparse population and subzero temperature, rural Alaska can be hard to reach, and some of its villages are accessible only when the ground is frozen.
 So, the Census Bureau starts the head count in The Last Frontier state by going door-to-door in January — more than two months before the rest of the nation — so it can make sure it reaches villages before the spring thaw, when residents head out to fish and hunt.
 The state’s heritage is traditionally on display during these first counts.
 In 2000, then-U.S. Census Bureau Director Kenneth Prewitt arrived for the first count in the village of Unalakleet as a passenger in a dog sled.
+“Our census takers will be using small planes, as I will be in a couple of days, or snowmobiles, which I’m uncertain of.
+But maybe that’s what I’m gonna do as well,” Dillingham told state and Alaska Native leaders during an appearance Friday at the Alaska Native Heritage Center in Anchorage.
 This year, Alaska Native dancers from Toksook Bay will perform for Dillingham.

 WHEN DOES IT START ELSEWHERE?